grandeurkoe/python-scripting-projects/README.md

 ### Day 007 - Hangman Game

 This project simulates the hangman game.
 Get guess letter as user input.
 If guessed letter is not in chosen word, then reduce lives by 1.
-End game when number of lives is reduced to 0 or when the user has guessed the chosen word.
+End game when number of lives are reduced to 0 or when the user has guessed the chosen word.

 For a live version, go [here](https://replit.com/@grandeurkoe/hangman?v=1)